List of countries by mobile banking usage

 This is a list of countries by mobile banking usage as measured by the percentage of the population.
 Mobile banking is generally defined as a service provided a financial institution that allows its customers to conduct financial transactions remotely using a mobile device.
-The following table contains data sourced from both World Bank and Bain & Company.
+This does not include website-based transactions using a web browser, as those would be considered online banking, instead.

 List of countries by mobile banking usage

+The following list indicates the percentages of banking customers who are reported to have used mobile banking applications at least once.
+Those who do not use banking services are not included in this percentage.